 The most successful kamishibai systems are built with the team, not imposed on them.
 Your frontline experts know the processes best.
 Engage them in identifying what to audit and how to word the questions.
 When people help create the system, they become advocates for its success.

 How leaders respond to red cards determines the system's success.
 Train leaders to view red cards as process problems, not people problems.
 Approach issues with curiosity by asking, "What made this difficult?" instead of "Why didn't you follow the standard?"
-This transforms audits into collaborative problem-solving sessions.

 Your kamishibai board should evolve as your processes mature.
 Regularly review your cards to ensure they still focus on the most critical areas.
 As standards become embedded in your culture, consider retiring those cards and introducing new ones that address emerging opportunities.

 For maximum impact, seamlessly integrate kamishibai audits into existing leader standard work and gemba walks.
 This ensures audits happen consistently and reinforces their importance as part of daily management, not an optional activity.
+Understanding how takt time, cycle time, and lead time interact helps you schedule audits at the right frequency for each process area.

-The kamishibai board is more than a checklist; it's a powerful visual system for building accountability, standardizing work, and creating daily habits of improvement.
+The kamishibai board is more than a checklist — it's a powerful visual system for building accountability, standardizing work, and creating daily habits of improvement.
 With proven results like more than 40% improvement in audit completion rates, this lean tool delivers measurable value.

 Key takeaways: